 Can this tiny stovetop smoker work?
 I was curious to test it out myself.
-The good news is that it costs about $50, rather than over $300 for large smoker, and I saw some nice stovetop smoker recipes from my friends Akemi’s and MJ’s blogs.
+The good news is that it costs much less than a large smoker, and I saw some nice stovetop smoker recipes from my friends Akemi’s and MJ’s blogs.
 I was excited to test it out!

 It’s actually very simple and easy to use.
 Mr. JOC came on board with this experiment and we decided to use our favorite tri-tip for the first smoking experiment.
 We used the secret dry rub we received from Sequoia Grove Winery for the tri-tip, and paired it with their Sequoia Grove’s 2011 Cabernet Sauvignon.

 Watch How To Make Smoked Tri-Tip with Stovetop Smoker

 Flavorful and tender Smoked Tri-Tip made easy with stovetop smoker!
 Experiment with different types of wood chips and dry rub for best flavors.

 The result was pretty amazing.
 It’s hard to believe we could make the smoked tri-tip over the stove in just short 30 min.
 Just FYI, this stovetop smoker can go on a stove, oven, or even on the grill.
 The design is simple and looks pretty durable.
 The best part?
 It’s dishwasher safe.

 Smoked Tri-tip is Super Easy to Make